legendary0001/mineflayer-farmbot/readme.md

    - `!disable`: Disables automatic farming.
    - `!set`: Sets the farming area.
 The command format is `!set startcords endcords dustbincords`, e.g., `!set 1,2,3 4,5,6 7,8,9`.
 3. In minecraft, use the !set command
+## Notes
+ 1. currently bot dies of hunger code has to be modified to disable sprint if hunger is low and also a function to eat food or craft and eat food is feasable
+ 2. bot doesnt defend itself
+ 3. bot doesnt do anti afk techniques if it is idle
+ 1 & 2 workaround - give bot effect through command block or set his respawn point(through bed by logging into bot or /setworldspawn cmd) near farm
+ 3 - bot will rejoin if kicked by antiafk plugins so itsnt much of an isssue
+## Roadmap
+ 1. hunger management
+ 2. defending
+ 3. anti afk
+ 4. more
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.